SvenSerneels/ppdire/README.md

 Remark: for RCR, the continuum parameter `alpha` tunes the result from multiple regression (`alpha` -> 0) via PLS (`alpha` = 1) to PCR (`alpha` -> Inf).
 Of course, the robust PLS option can also be accessed through `pi_arguments = {'mode' : 'cov'}, trimming=.1`.

+Remark 2: for these robust options, please do not use SLSQP.
+The resuslts will be wrong.

 Projection pursuit generalized betas